Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Interviews: Experiences with Secret Leakage

-While a third of all survey respondents (\var{leak.prevalence.Experienced.text}, \var{leak.prevalence.Experienced.perc}) reported to have had code secret leakage in the past, only a few respondents (\var{survey.failed}, \var{survey.failed.perc}) reported that they had failed to apply a code secret handling approach when using environment variables, \texttt{git filter-branch} command, or external tools.
+While a third of all survey respondents (\var{leak.prevalence.Experienced.text}, \var{leak.prevalence.Experienced.perc}) reported to have had code secret leakage in the past, only a few respondents (\var{survey.failed}, \var{survey.failed.perc}) reported that they had failed to apply a code secret handling approach when using environment variables, the \texttt{git filter-branch} command, or external tools, \eg{} vaults.
 We could identify further problems with prevention measures from the participants we interviewed. \boldparagraph{Cost and Time Constraints} Almost all interview participants complained about time and cost requirements of adopting a code secret management tool.
 This included the time it took to set up a method or educate all involved developers about the method.
 It also involved adopting the method into existing projects, often requiring refactoring work. \boldparagraph{Documentation} Finally, documentation was one of the more commonly cited challenges, especially \blockquote[I14]{the lack of actual documentation available \textins{for} open source software or open source approaches.}.
-This required special care and more time from developers during the setup of an approach, while securely deploying an approach in their infrastructure, and while using it. \boldparagraph{Awareness and Education} Our interview participants also indicated that getting developers to work carefully and use a secret management approach was a challenge: if a tool required too many workflow changes, it would slow down development, so developers try to bypass prevention approaches,\eg{} \blockquote[I6]{Oh, someone was doing something off the books, by off the books I mean: Oh, they were just creating another repository that might just be not within the organisation, but maybe just under a personal account or something.
-Those you can't really fix with tooling, at the end of the day those are just people problems, and ultimately that's what it is.
-We have these tools, then what's left are the people problems, and we can fix that through training, or fix that through policy.}. \boldparagraph{Maintenance} Maintaining an approach can be challenging, for example, having to update secret definitions in secret scanners.
+This required special care and more time from developers during the setup of an approach, while securely deploying an approach in their infrastructure, and while using it. \boldparagraph{Awareness and Education} The interviewees also indicated that getting developers to work carefully and use a secret management approach was a challenge: if a tool required too many workflow changes, it would slow down development, so developers try to bypass prevention approaches, \eg{} \blockquote[I6]{Someone was doing something off the books \textelp{}: They were just creating another repository \textelp{} not within the organisation, but maybe just under a personal account or something.
+Those you can't really fix with tooling, at the end of the day those are just people problems \textelp{} and we can fix that through training \textelp{or} policy.}. \boldparagraph{Maintenance} Maintaining an approach can be challenging, for example, having to update secret definitions in secret scanners.
 About half of our interview participants reported that maintenance proved to be challenging when adopting prevention approaches.
-The biggest complaint was that maintenance was so time-consuming and not user-friendly.
+The biggest complaint was that maintenance was too time-consuming and not user-friendly.